enpiicom/wp-plugin-tamara-checkout/dev-docs/03-development-guides.md

   - The add and commit everything

 ## Codestyling (PHPCS)
-Install/update dependencies (you should use PHP 8.0+)
+Install/update dependencies (you should use PHP 8.0)
 ```
-composer install
+composer80 install
 ```

 - Fix all possible phpcs issues